grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 This section includes information about how to configure Prometheus and how to configure Grafana Mimir.

-### How to configure Prometheus within Grafana Mimir
+### How to configure Prometheus

-To configure Prometheus within Grafana Mimir, set two identifiers for each Prometheus server: one for the cluster, for example, `team-1` or `team-2`, and one to identify the replica in the cluster, for example `a` or `b`.
+To configure Prometheus, set two identifiers for each Prometheus server: one for the cluster, for example, `team-1` or `team-2`, and one to identify the replica in the cluster, for example `a` or `b`.
 It’s easiest to set [external labels](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
 The default labels are `cluster` and `__replica__`, for example:

 ```